The Holocaust in Belgium: Religion and antisemitism

 Before the war, the population of Belgium was overwhelmingly Catholic.
 Around 98 per cent of the population was baptized and around 80 per cent of marriage ceremonies were held with traditional Catholic services, while politically the country was dominated by the Catholic Party.

 The Jewish population of Belgium was comparatively small.
 Out of a population of around 8 million, there were only 10,000 Jews in the country before World War I. The interwar period saw substantial Jewish immigration to Belgium.
 By 1930, the population rose to 50,000, and by 1940 it was between 70,000–75,000.
-Most of the new Jewish immigrants came from Eastern Europe and Nazi Germany, escaping anti-Semitism and poverty in their native countries.
+Most of the new Jewish immigrants came from Eastern Europe and Nazi Germany, escaping antisemitism and poverty in their native countries.
 The Roma population of Belgium at the same time was approximately 530.
 Few of the Jewish migrants claimed Belgian citizenship, and many did not speak French or Dutch.
 Jewish communities developed in Charleroi, Liège, Brussels and, above all, Antwerp, where more than half of the Jews in Belgium lived.

 The Interwar period also saw the rise in popularity of Fascist New Order parties in Belgium.
 These were chiefly represented by the Vlaams Nationaal Verbond (VNV; "Flemish National Union") and Verdinaso in Flanders, and Rex in Wallonia.
 Both Flemish parties supported the creation of an ethnically Germanic "Dietse Natie" ("Greater Dutch State") from which Jews would be excluded.
-Rex, whose ideology was based on Christian Fascism, was particularly anti-Semitic, but both VNV and Rex campaigned under anti-Semitic slogans for the 1938 elections.
-Their stance was officially condemned by the Belgian authorities, but prominent figures, including King Leopold III, were suspected of holding anti-Semitic attitudes.
+Rex, whose ideology was based on Christian Fascism, was particularly antisemitic, but both VNV and Rex campaigned under antisemitic slogans for the 1938 elections.
+Their stance was officially condemned by the Belgian authorities, but prominent figures, including King Leopold III, were suspected of holding antisemitic attitudes.
 From June 1938, Jewish illegal immigrants arrested by the Belgian police were deported to Germany, until public condemnation halted the practice after Kristallnacht in November 1938.
 Between 1938 and the start of the war, with the influence of Fascist parties declining in Belgium, the country began accepting more Jewish refugees, including 215 from the who had been refused visas elsewhere.